 Emails Requesting Login Credentials, Payment Information or Other Sensitive Information

 Emails requesting login credentials, payment information or other sensitive information should always be treated with caution.
 By adopting the anti-phishing best practices detailed above, recipients of these emails should be able to determine whether or not they represent a threat, and deal with them accordingly.

 “If You See Something, Say Something”

-Conditioning your workforce to use anti-phishing best practices should be a workforce-wide exercise.
-The likelihood is that if one member of a workforce receives a phishing email, others will too.
+Conditioning your workforce to use anti-phishing best practices should be an organization-wide exercise.
+The likelihood is that if one member of your workforce receives a phishing email, others will too.
 “If you see something, say something” should be a permanent rule in the workplace, and it is essential that employers implement a supportive process so that phishing emails can be reported – even when attachments are opened or login credentials are revealed.